Nick98-1/Nick98-1/README.md

 <h2>🧩 Technical Stack Overview</h2>

-Below is a structured overview of the core languages, frameworks, and technologies I’ve used across each major system layer — from front-end UI through back-end orchestration, databases, and cloud infrastructure.
+Below is a structured overview of the core languages, frameworks, and technologies I’ve used and know across each major system layer — from front-end UI through back-end orchestration, databases, and cloud infrastructure.

 <table>
   <thead>